Maine Coons have a large rugged appearance which causes many owners to wonder, do Maine Coon cats live in the wild?

 Maine Coons are also highly intelligent creatures that are famous for being playful and loving.

-While the Maine Coon’s large size is one reason for their popularity, the unique Maine Coon temperament is even more attractive than their large, beautiful appearance.
+While the Maine Coon’s large size is one reason for its popularity, the unique Maine Coon temperament is even more attractive than its large, beautiful appearance.

 Do Maine Coons Make Good Indoor Cats?